DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 > "A market is the group of people you think might want to buy your product....
 A problem is the reason that those people are going to use your product...
 A product is simply the way that you’re going to solve the user’s problem.
 It’s the end result of what you’re building.
 It’s the thing that people, presumably in the target market, are going to pay you money for." (from Laura Klein, *UX for Lean Startups*, Chapter 1)

+The optional sections found in the Vision Text that you can fill out and use   (or add your own!) are as follows:

 #### Validating the Market

 > "You’ll know that you’ve successfully validated your market when you can accurately predict that a particular type of person will have a specific problem and that the problem will be severe enough that that person is interested in purchasing a solution."

+Describe one or more types of people constituting the product market.

 #### Validating the Problem

 > "You are going to discover a problem that exists within your target market that you are capable of solving.
 Remember, if there’s no problem, then there is no compelling reason for people to purchase your product....
 You’ll know that you’ve validated a problem when you start to hear particular groups of people complaining about something specific."

-#### Problem Statement (or list of pain points)

-The problem statement summarizes the problem being solved by the project.
-The following format may be used:

-The problem of

-    << describe the problem >>

-affects

-    << the stakeholders affected by the problem >>

-the impact of which is

-    << what is the impact of the problem? >>.

-A successful solution would

-    << list some key benefits of a successful solution >>
+The best way of expressing the problem at this early stage is via a list of complaints, or pain points; or by filling out the Problem Summary found in the template.

 #### Validating the Product

 >  "Just because you have discovered a real problem and have a group of people willing to pay you to solve their problem, that doesn’t necessarily mean that your product is the right solution....
 You’ll know that you’ve validated your product when a large percentage of your target market offers to pay you money to solve their problem."

+This is the heart of DurableDrupal Lean, in that we are aiming to deliver true value, not just software.
+The fact that an application runs as advertised does not mean it is finished.
+There must be a period of maintenance iterations used to adjust or even pivot the product until it demonstrably provides value.
+It is important to ensure this is understood right from the start.

-#### Defining a product with a list of needs per pain point
+#### Envisioning a product with a list of needs per pain point

-For each pain point experienced by each person described as making up the product market, list the proposed solutions that would ease the pain
+For each pain point experienced by each person described as making up the product market, list the proposed solutions that would ease the pain.

-* Need
-* Priority
-* Concerns
-* Current solution
-* Proposed solutions

-#### Product Position Statement
+#### Product Position Summary

-For

-    << target customer >>

-Who

-    << statement of the need or opportunity >>

-The {product name}

-    << is a {product category} >>

-That

-    << statement of key benefit(s); that is the compelling reason to buy >>.

-Unlike

-    << primary competitive alternative >>

-Our product

-    << statement of primary differentiation { especially via pain points found in competition } >>
+An overall synthetic statement summarizing, at the highest level, the unique position the product intends to fill in the marketplace.
+Use the format provided or roll your own!

 #### Candidate architectures

-Members of the team whose skillset includes software architecture, based on their past experience and the current vision, propose a core set of technologies, component models and deployment targets.
+Members of the initial core team whose skillset includes software architecture, based on their past experience and the current vision, propose a core set of technologies, component models and deployment targets.
+It may require several iterations with the full team to finalize the choice.

 #### Constraints